iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 Proof of the theorem is in the end of the post.

 Observe that above equation defines some linear subspace of \\(R^{n}\\).
-Given some \\(g'\\)  **uniformly sampled** from \\(R^{n}\\) probability of "hitting" such subspace is almost zero.
+Given some point \\(g'\\)  **uniformly sampled** from \\(R^{n}\\) probability of "hitting" such subspace is almost zero.
 In practice outputs are not uniform, and belong to some non-linear subspace defined by all possible outputs of the neuron for training points.
 One can argue that due to the non-linearity of neurons it would still be "hard" to hit the linear space.
 In order to keep things simple, I verify such claim experimentally with the artificial data.
 Python code that can be used to reproduce experiments below is in [my gihub repository](https://github.com/iaroslav-ai/nn-local-minimum).
 Experimental results shown below are for a simple artificial problem of fitting the 2d function with a different number of neurons.
 Dataset size was fixed to be 100.

 First I try neurons with the tanh non-linearity.
 As the hyperbolic tanhent is non-linear almost everywhere, I expect that due to this property the space where the output \\(g \in R^{n}\\) lives is also non-linear almost everywhere, and thus "hitting" its intersection with the linear subspace is almost impossible.
-Indeed, for around 10000 extensions of the neural network its objective did not improve only once (and it might have happened due to numerical errors).
+Indeed, for around 10000 extensions of the random neural network of size 1 - 100 neurons its objective did not improve only once (and it might have happened due to numerical errors).

 A different story is for the ReLU non-linearity, which is linear almost everywhere except for 0.
 For 15000 added neurons 5000 did not improve the objective function.
 This is due to sampled weights being too large, which results in many of 5000 neurons either returning 0 or being completely linear for all data points.
 In order to avoid that, I multiplied sampled weights by 0.01, which reduced the number of non-improving neurons to 1000.
 It appears that due to ReLU neurons being "more linear", it is easier to "hit" the linear subspace.
 Nevertheless, for proper sampling of weights such probability is small.